-On November 24, 2021 the Company and Mesaloma and other parties (collectively the "Optionor") completed the definitive agreement (the "Mining Option and Shareholders' Agreement") under which the Company may acquire up to a 90% beneficial interest in the Los Santos Concession, by making option payments (the "Option Payments") totalling US \$1,950,000.
-Upon the Company having earned a beneficial 90% interest in the Los Santos Concession the Company may acquire the remaining 10% interest by paying the Optionor US \$2,000,000 and granting a 1.5% NSR.
+On November 24, 2021 the Company and Mesaloma and other parties (collectively the "Optionor") completed the definitive agreement (the "Mining Option and Shareholders' Agreement") under which the Company may acquire up to a 90% beneficial interest in Santos Resources Ltd. ("Santos Resources"), a company incorporated to hold a 100% beneficial interest in the Los Santos Concession, by making option payments (the "Option Payments") totalling US \$1,950,000, Upon the Company having earned a beneficial 90% interest in the Los Santos Concession the Company may acquire the remaining 10% interest by paying the Optionor US \$2,000,000 and granting a 1.5% NSR.